 Civil commitment is essentially a prison where the state provides mental health treatment and warehouses sexual predators that have completed their prison sentence.
 They are not free to come and go as they please and periodic reviews come up to determine whether they should remain in custody.
 There are no other crimes for which people can continue to be held following their sentence.
 Convictions in Duval County Sex Crimes can ultimately be a life sentence.
 Once someone is convicted of or pleads guilty to a felony sex crime, the person is required to register as a sex offender.
 That means checking in with police at least twice a year, and reporting within 48 hours when the person moves residences.
 The public piece of this comes in when neighbors are notified that a sex offender has moved to the area, with the person's name, new address and the charge that qualified the person as a sex offender.
 There is a stigma attached to sex crimes and, this year, the state just toughened the Jimmy Ryce law, allowing for more people to be held after prison, the newspaper reported.

-Our St. Johns County Sex Crimes Attorney is well-versed in the registration laws and can explain the requirements in detail so you or your loved one can make an informed decision on how best to move forward.
+Pleading guilty to a sex crime can have serious, permanent consequences.
+Our Jacksonville Sex Crimes Attorney knows the details of registration and other restrictions, and can explain those to you or your loved one so you can make an informed decision on how to proceed with the case.

 If you or a loved one needs a criminal defense attorney in Jacksonville or the surrounding area, call The Mussallem Law Firm at (904) 365-5200 for a FREE CONSULTATION.
-Our Duval County Violent Crimes Attorney, Victoria "Tori" Mussallem, is available 24 hours a day, 7 days a week.
+Our Jacksonville Sex Crimes Attorney, Victoria "Tori" Mussallem, is available 24 hours a day, 7 days a week.